Stuart-D-King/udacity_data_lake/README.md

 | weekday     | integer   |

 ### Spark and AWS EMR
 The data pipeline is enclosed within the `etl.py` Python script.
 Steps within the workflow include creating a Spark session object, ingesting song and log files, processing data into individual analytics tables, and saving processed data to S3.
+If Spark is installed locally and configured to run in standalone mode, the script can be run from the command line:

+    python path/to/etl.py

  Initial testing was done locally, and once the script ran successfully on a sample dataset, an AWS EMR cluster was launched to process the complete data files.
 A Jupyter Notebook on the cluster helped resolve lingering bugs and syntax errors before the `etl.py` Spark application was transferred onto the EMR host and the application was run using `spark-submit` from the command line:

-    /usr/bin/spark-submit --master yarn ./etl.py
+    /usr/bin/spark-submit --master yarn path/to/etl.py

 ### Conclusion